John Dougherty, IBEW Local 98 Union Leader, Nephew Gregory Fiocca Charged With Extortion, Conspiracy By Feds

-PHILADELPHIA (CBS) — A powerful Philadelphia union leader and his nephew were arrested by federal law enforcement authorities on Wednesday morning.
-IBEW Local 98 union leader John “Johnny Doc” Dougherty and Gregory Fiocca were taken into custody on extortion and conspiracy charges.
+PHILADELPHIA (CBS) — A powerful Philadelphia union leader and his nephew were charged by federal law enforcement authorities on Wednesday morning.
+IBEW Local 98 union leader John “Johnny Doc” Dougherty and Gregory Fiocca are facing extortion and conspiracy charges.

 BREAKING: A spokesman for IBEW leader John Dougherty says FBI agents took him into custody this morning.
-CBS3 expects the US Attorney’s Office to release details later this afternoon concerning the filing of a superseding indictment in the case against IBEW leadership. @CBSPhilly pic.twitter.com/oa9OWANgyUREAD MORE: 18-Year-Old Man Shot In Neck, Killed In Broad Daylight In Tioga, Philadelphia Police Say
+CBS3 expects the US Attorney’s Office to release details later this afternoon concerning the filing of a superseding indictment in the case against IBEW leadership. @CBSPhilly pic.twitter.com/oa9OWANgyUREAD MORE: Well Known Member Of North Philadelphia Neighborhood Dragged About 300 Feet, Killed In Hit-And-Run: Police

 — Joe Holden (@JoeHoldenCBS3) March 3, 2021